CHTC/chtc-website-source/file-avail-largedata.md

 - [Submit Jobs Using Staged Data](#submit-jobs-using-staged-data)
 - [Checking your Quota, Data Use, and File Counts](#checking-your-quota-data-use-and-file-counts)

+<a name="use"></a>
+# Who Should Use `/staging`

-`/staging` is a location specifically for hosting singularly large input (>100MB) and/or large ouput (>4GB) files or when jobs need 500MB or more of total input or will produce 4GB or more of total output.
+`/staging` is a location specifically for hosting singularly larger input (>100MB) and/or larger ouput (>4GB) files or when jobs need 500MB or more of total input or will produce 4GB or more of total output.
 Job input and outupt of these sizes are too large to be managed by CHTC's other data movement methods.

 **Default CHTC account creation does not include access to `/staging`.**
-Access to `/staging` is provided only if your work requires the use of large input and/or output files.
+Access to `/staging` is provided as needed for supporting your data management needs.
 If you think you need access to `/staging`, or would like to know more about managing your data needs, please contact us at
 <chtc@cs.wisc.edu>.

 Files hosted in `/staging` are only excessible to jobs running in the CHTC pool.
 About 50% of CHTC execute servers have access to `/staging`.
-Users will get better job throughput if they are able to break up their work into smaller jobs that each use or produce smaller input and output files.
+Users will get better job throughput if they are able to break up their work into smaller jobs that each use or procude input and output files that do not require `/staging`.

 # Policies and User Responsibilities